vitalbiodiversity/vitalbiodiversity.github.io/get-involved.md

 # Acknowledgements

 Thanks to all research participants who shared their experiences with biodiversity data technologies.
-Special thanks to Dr. Amanda Bischoff for collaborating on data gathering at the MCSC through interviews, workshops, and symposium sessions, and for offering valuable suggestions in writing the companion paper together with the other co-authors.
-Thanks also to Dr. Marieke Meesters and Dr. Erik Sandelin for proofreading the Design Brief.
+These currently consist of corporate biodiversity specialists, but also connect to prior research with technology developers and restoration communities.
+Special thanks to Amanda Bischoff for collaborating on data gathering at the MCSC through interviews, workshops, and symposium sessions, and for offering valuable suggestions in writing the companion paper together with the other co-authors.
+Thanks also to Marieke Meesters and Erik Sandelin for their great suggestions to improve the Design Brief.
 Thanks to everyone at the MIT Climate and Sustainability Consortium for the many engaging conversations that enriched this work.
-Finally, thanks to designers and other future-makers around the world for experimenting with innovative approaches to creating more vital biodiversity systems.
+Thanks to designers and other future-makers around the world for experimenting with innovative approaches to creating more vital biodiversity systems.
+Finally, thanks to all ecosystem entities, humans and other species, who are trying to co-exist on this planet, and can thereby continuously inspire new data practices.